alaindresse/react-pwa-intro/README.md

    - run Lighthouse audit to see 100% compliance
    - update files (manually in build folder) and see the 'update available' notification
    - simulate a push notification from the developer tools.
+The notification must be a properly formatted json string.

      Sample notification :